 • Your private key or secret recovery phrase has been stolen.

-There are other ways to have your cryptocurrency stolen, such as through malicious smart contracts, hacks and other computer and software based attacks, but in this article I have the first four types in mind.
+There are other ways to have your cryptocurrency stolen, like through malicious smart contracts, hacks and software based attacks.
+But in this article I have the first four types in mind.

 Let’s start with dealing with some false assumptions and narratives that are NOT true.

-There are always two sides to every coin, or so the cliché goes.
-And this is true with cryptocurrency.
-With crypto, one of the big benefits is that you can quickly transfer wealth, with a minimum of controls and no middleman, anywhere in the world nearly instantly.
+There are always two sides to every coin, so the cliché goes.
+This is true with cryptocurrency.
+With crypto, one of the benefits is that you can instantly transfer wealth with a minimum of controls and no middleman anywhere in the world.
 It’s what’s called a “trustless” system, and it puts a lot of financial transaction power back into your own hands.
-No authority keeps watch; there’s no one to stop you making mistakes and when a transaction is completed, it exists forever on the ‘black box’ of the blockchain (of whichever cryptocurrency you are using).
+No authority keeps watch; there’s no one to stop you making mistakes and when a transaction is completed.
+It exists forever on the ‘black box’ of the blockchain (of whichever cryptocurrency you are using).

 So let’s address some of the lies that recovery scammers tell you: